scottyschup/ruby-curriculum/w1d5/intro-algorithms.md

         * Push the node's children to the end of the array.
 * Prove to yourself that this will check the nodes in the right order.

-**Phase III:**

-* Improve your `TreeNode` to handle an arbitrary number of children.
+* Get your TA to check your work!
-* Improve your searches to optionally take a block that will return true when an acceptable value is found (i.e., find the first node that makes the block return true).

 ## References